datanav/docs/DTLReferenceGuide.rst

        |   %f - microsecond as a decimal number, zero-padded on the left
        |   %y - year without a century (range 00 to 99)
        |   %Y - year including the century
+       |   %z - UTC offset in the form +HHMM, -HHMM, +HH:MM or -HH:MM.
+If present, this token must be the last token in the format string.
        |   %% - a literal % character

    * - ``datetime-format``